Graphite carbon anode electrolysis is an excellent non-abrasive and non-toxic method for electrolytic rust removal from

 After washing in warm water and air drying, the part looks pretty good.
 I have read that it is recommended to rinse the part in alcohol to help it dry without re-forming new orange surface rust, but I do not do it.
 Re-rusting is not an issue when using carbon anodes.

 Obviously my first test was no challenge!
-No worry, I have an original RH tail lamp bracket from New Zealand which might be a little tougher.
+No worry, I have a rusted original RH tail lamp bracket from New Zealand which might be a little tougher.

 This is a rare (in the US) original RH tail lamp bracket for a 1930-31 Model A Ford.
 It has original paint and two later layers of enamel on top, and rust on the inside.

-Line-of-site between the carbon anode and the part surface to be cleaned is desirable and may speed the process somewhat, but is not at all required.
+Line-of-site between the carbon anode and the part surface to be cleaned is desirable and may speed the process somewhat, but is not required.

 Line-of-site is much more critical in plating operations, where there is metal migration and the objective is to lay down uniform layers of the metals.
-With electrolytic rust removal, there is not a desire to deposit a uniform layer of anything on the part.
+With electrolytic rust removal, there is not a goal or desire to deposit a uniform layer of anything on the part.
 Carbon is deposited on the part in the process, but this is not the objective.
-The varying amounts of loose carbon are deposited on the part over time during this process, they are easily washed off.
+The varying amounts of loose carbon deposited on the part over time during this process are easily washed off.